Welcome to the Diamond Dove Home Page.

 Life With a Flock of Diamond Doves

-After finding our first dove in our back yard, we purchased three more and thus started with two pairs and by the end of the first year we had several new pairs and their babies.
-By that time they were well use to us and a few of the birds were quite tame.
+After finding our first dove in our back yard, we purchased three more and thus started with two pairs.
+By the end of the first year we had several new pairs and their babies.
+By that time they were well used to us and a few of the birds were quite tame.
 Of course all the adults were busy incubating their eggs or raising their babies and that did not leave much time to interact with humans.
 However all of the birds had learned how to communicate with us if they felt their needs were not being provided for.
 Lack of seed or water would result in intensive cage rattling or in some cases pantomiming the pecking of seeds or drinking of water.
 If the water was stale, then the birds would fill the water bowl with all the rubbish laying around on the floor of their cage.
 If the paper towels on the floor had not been changed recently they would be ripped up in disgust.
 And if all else failed, they would put the strips of towel in the water cup leaving the edges hanging out so the remaining water in the cup would be siphoned out on to the cage floor.
 And of course if a human approached the cage their face would quickly turn red, and in a blink of the eye the cage would be cleaned, new floor paper would be put down, and new seed, water, and grit would be provided.
 And the diamonds would walk around with smug little smiles on their beaks.
 The motto of that part of the story is watch your birds carefully when you are around them.
 They will try to communicate in many ways - gently at first and later with more vigor.

 One of the ways that we used to start to obtain a closer relationship with the doves was to offer treats at my desk when part of the doves were given free flight time in the evening.
 Even though my desk was across the room from where the cages were located, all of the doves knew some doves were getting something good to eat.
 So I would open some cage doors and soon there were a small flock on my desk snacking on a half slice of wheat bread.
 Later when they were satisfied some would fly back to their cages and others would roll their wings under them and sit under the warmth of the desk lamp where they would stay until it was time for lights out.
 Since I was sitting at the desk working on the computer most of the time, the birds became used to being close to me.
 And if they wanted me to do something for them they learned to walk over to the keyboard and get between me and the monitor to get my attention.
 Of course it was not always easy to figure what they wanted.
 It could be a nail that was too long or a toe had hardened poop on it, or their beak needed trimming, or perhaps they had gotten some hair wrapped around their feet.